 Individuals with income (including the value of any pension contributions) of over £150,000 and who have an income (excluding pension contributions) in excess of £110,000 will be subject to a tapered annual allowance.
 The rate of reduction in the annual allowance is £1 for every £2 of income over £150,000, up to a maximum reduction of £30,000.

 When you pay into your pension, you get tax relief at the basic rate of tax (currently 20%) on contributions up to the greater of £3,600 and 100% of your annual earnings, subject to an overall maximum (annual allowance) of £40,000.
 So a monthly payment of £100 will only cost you £80 as the Government pays the other £20.
 We (Aviva) claim this for you and add it your pension savings - this is called 'relief at source'.
 If you pay tax at more than the basic rate, you will need to claim the extra relief through your annual tax return.
-Note that tax rules and allowances in Scotland may differ.
+Note that tax rules and allowances in different parts of the UK may differ.

 Money Purchase Annual Allowance (MPAA)